TerhiS/MIP_SSP-NPM/README.md

 Mixed Integer Linear Programming (MIP) models for the job sequencing and tool switching problem with non-identical parallel machines.

-Three different MIP models are presented.
+Three different MIP models are presented in the .
 1) precedence-based
 2) position-based
 3) time-index-based